landaire/landaire.net/content/2024-06-03-on-dependency-usage-in-rust.md

 """
 +++

-_Rust and JS aren't bad for encouraging dependency use -- your favorite language's tools just suck._

 ## Context

 A couple months back I read ["C isn't a Hangover; Rust isn't a Hangover Cure"](https://scribe.rip/@john_25313/c-isnt-a-hangover-rust-isn-t-a-hangover-cure-580c9b35b5ce) ([original Medium link](https://medium.com/@john_25313/c-isnt-a-hangover-rust-isn-t-a-hangover-cure-580c9b35b5ce)) by John Viega.
 I [responded to the post](https://x.com/landaire/status/1782890213146083625) already on Twitter (sometimes known as X) and in hindsight should have just written a blog post to begin with since the platform is so terrible for longform comment.